samersaabjr/Adaptive-Heavy-Ball-Method/README.md

 The convergence rate of AHB is evaluated by comparing it with first-order optimizers on the (non-convex and non-quadratic) Beale function.

 AHB is compared with stochastic gradient descent (SGD), SGD with Momentum (SGDm) [4], Nesterov's accelerated gradient (NAG) method [5], AdaGrad [6], RMSProp [7], and Adam [8].
-The learning rates for all optimizers, excluding MADAGRAD, are chosen by conducting a random search over the values {0.5, 0.1, 0.05, 0.01, 0.005, 0.001}, where each optimizer is run over 1000 random initializations of the model parameters.
+The learning rates for all optimizers, excluding AHB, are chosen by conducting a random search over the values {0.5, 0.1, 0.05, 0.01, 0.005, 0.001}, where each optimizer is run over 1000 random initializations of the model parameters.
 The optimizer parameters that returned the fastest convergence rates were chosen.

 The learning rates that are selected for SGD, SGDm, NAG, RMSProp, Adagrad, and Adam are 0.01, 0.01, 0.001, 0.01, 0.5, and 0.5, respectively.
 The momentum factor used for SGDm is the standard value of 0.9, and the standard values of beta_1=0.9 and beta_2=0.99 are used for Adam.
 As for AHB, a hyper-parameter search for gamma was conducted, sweeping over the values {1, 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 2}.
 The value taken for all hyper-parameter searches was the one that returned the largest number of times each optimizer converged.
 The value for gamma for AHB was chosen to be 1.2.